 The term “stock images” includes photos, illustrations, and vectors.
-Since most free stock photos sites offer only about 1–2 million images (Unsplash, Pexels, Pixabay, etc.), I present data for best paid stock photo sites.
+Since most free stock photo sites offer only about 1–2 million images (Unsplash, Pexels, Pixabay, etc.), I present data for the best stock photo sites.

 Here are the exact stock image numbers: